 Students Moving to College

-But if you are one who shuns the crowds, then summer is not the time for you to move.
-If your schedule for moving allows for some flexibility, you may find that there are Other Ideal Times in the Year for Moving for you.
+If you're one who shuns the crowds, then summer is not the time for you to move.
+If your schedule for moving allows for some flexibility, you may find that there are other ideal times in the year for moving for you.